TritonVM/triton-vm/specification/arithmetization.md

  1. The instruction bits `ib0`-`ib5` are binary and correspond to the binary expansion of the current instruction `ci`.
  2. The instruction flags `if0`-`if10` are binary and match with the instruction bits through their defining predicates.
- 3. The zero indicator `iszero` is binary and set iff the top of the stack `st0` is zero.
+ 3. The inverse register `inv` is contains the inverse of `st0` if it is nonzero and zero otherwise.

 **Boundary Constraints**